SFIR: Star Formation/ISM Rendezvous

 Time: 2:00PM-3:00PM

-Organizers: Chang-Goo Kim, [email protected]
+Organizers: Eve Ostriker, [email protected]

 Peyton night image from Lewis Library